wp-plugins/revostock-gallery/readme.txt

 == Description ==

+Welcome to the RevoStock WordPress Plug-In!
+This Plug-In will allow you to show RevoStock Stock Media on your WordPress page!

-Revostock gallery plugin allows authenticated Revostock users to display a gallery of Revostock assets (movies, audio, aftereffects) that are available for purchase.
+The Revostock gallery plugin allows authenticated Revostock users to display a gallery of Revostock assets (movies, audio, aftereffects) that are available for purchase.
 A thumbnail image and description are displayed for each assset.
 Hover over the image for a preview.
 Display of the gallery is controlled by shortcode arguments or default values specified on the plugin settings page.